lonzodelorana/TheEnemyWithin/DeathOnTheReik/npcs.md

 Tenants of Verena

-- Never refuse to arbirtate when asked to do so
+- Never refuse to arbitrate when asked to do so
 - Always tell the truth regardless of reward of threat
 - Protect knowledge at all costs
-- Combat must be the last resort, when all other options have been exhasusted
+- Combat must be the last resort, when all other options have been exhausted
-- Never become a tool of injustice or herasy
+- Never become a tool of injustice or heresy

 ### Jacob Schwartz